-- Apple cider vinegar (ACV) is a natural remedy — Many dog parents use it as a supplement, a skin-soothing tonic, and odor eliminator.
+- Apple cider vinegar is a natural remedy — Many dog parents use ACV as a supplement, a skin-soothing tonic, and an odor eliminator.

-- Check with your vet before administering — Always ask your vet before introducing a new supplement such as apple cider vinegar to your dog’s diet or fur-care routine.
+- Check with your veterinarian before administering — Always ask your vet before introducing a new supplement like apple cider vinegar to your dog’s diet or coat-care routine.

-- Proper dosage and administration is key — Make sure to follow dosage instructions depending on what you’re using apple cider vinegar to treat and your pup’s weight.
+- Proper dosage and administration are key — Make sure to follow dosage instructions depending on what you’re using apple cider vinegar to treat and your pup’s weight.

 What is apple cider vinegar?